Antenna (record label): 2021: Partnership with Kakao Entertainment

+In March 2021, Antenna acquired a new office building located at Nonhyeon-dong, Gangnam-gu, Seoul.
+It is their first privately owned office building after 14 years.
 In May 2021, Kakao Entertainment acquired 19% of Antenna's shares, establishing a strategic partnership between the two companies.
-On July 14, it was announced that Antenna had signed television personality Yoo Jae-suk, the first non-musician to be managed by the label.
-On August 17, Kakao acquired Antenna's remaining shares, making it a fully owned subsidiary.
-On November 17, it was announced that Antenna had signed former Lovelyz member Mijoo.
+On May 1, Antenna announced Lee Soo-Jung's departure from the company.
+On July 14, Antenna had signed television personality Yoo Jae-suk, the first non-musician to be managed by the label.
+On August 1, Kakao acquired Antenna's remaining shares, making it a fully owned subsidiary.
+On October 1, Kakao TV's Dereumyi TV: Udang Tangtang Antenna (Clumsy Antenna) was aired as an entertainment project with the goal to promote and showcase the charm of Antenna's artists.
+On November 17, Antenna had signed singer, dancer, entertainer and Lovelyz member Mijoo.
+On December 1, Antenna released their second agency Christmas carol named "Hello Antenna, Hello Christmas" featuring all their artists and producers including newly signed Yoo Jae-suk and Mijoo.